 In addition to the safety issues, junior drivers need to be aware of the potential consequences unsafe driving can have on their driving record.
 Committing a serious traffic offense (3 points or more) while holding a junior permit or license can cause driving privileges to be suspended for 60 days.
 If another violation is committed within the next 6 months, your permit or license can be revoked for 60 days.

-If you received a NY traffic ticket and are holding a junior permit or license, contact the Rosenblum Law Firm today.
+If you received a NY traffic ticket and are holding a junior permit or license, contact the Rosenblum Law today.
 Our team of NY traffic ticket lawyers will do all they can to protect your legal rights.
 Call us today at 888-883-5529.